phylum-dev/cli/docs/extensions/extension_sandboxing.md

 recursively to validate what the most granular necessary exceptions are.
 Once completed, it will output all necessary paths.

-Most invokations of this extension will probably look something like this:
+Most invocations of this extension will probably look something like this:

 ```sh
 phylum find-permissions \